DITI2209/PokeGo/README.md

    1. Add Flutter to your machine

-   2. Open this project folder with Terminal/CMD and run flutter packages get
+   2. Open this project folder with Terminal/CMD and run 'flutter packages get'

-   3. Run flutter run to build and run the debug app on your emulator/phone
+   3. Run 'flutter run' to build and run the debug app on your emulator/phone

 </details>